mdda/deep-learning-workshop/README.md

 *  Workshop presentation materials
    *  Fairly short, to give time to play with the VMs
    *  Timings:
-      *  First hour : up to end of ConvNetJS, and explain ThenoBasics
+      *  First hour : up to end of ConvNetJS, and explain TheanoBasics
       *  Up to 1:30 : MNIST and ImageNet examples
-      *  15 mins each : 'Commerce' and 'Art-Style-Transfer'
+      *  15 mins for each of :
+         *  'Commerce'
+         *  'Art'
+      *  30 mins for 'Reinforcement Learning'

 #### Still Work-in-Progress